Sabine Gasteiger

-Sabine Gasteiger (born 28 October 1956) is an Austrian Paralympic Gold medallist.
+Sabine Gasteiger (born 28 October 1956) is an Austrian Paralympic gold medallist.
 She was awarded a gold medal in 2006, as part of her Decoration of Honour for Services to the Republic of Austria.

 Life

 Gasteiger was born in 1956.
 She has very poor eyesight and she therefore competes as a paralympian.
 She skis for the Austrian national team.

 She won a gold medal, two bronze and a silver at the 2006 Winter Paralympics in Turin.

 She has two silver medals at the 2010 Winter Paralympics in Vancouver.
-She won the second silver medal in the Women’s Giant Slalom (Visually Impaired).
+She won the second silver medal in the women's giant slalom, visually impaired.
 She was the 2009 Austrian disabled sportsperson of the year.

+Personal life

+Gasteiger is married to Emil who is also her companion as at 2007.